opengeospatial/teamengine-monitor/README.md

 ==============

 GeoHealthCheck (GHC) is a Service Status Checker for OGC Web Services and web APIs in general.
+This repositoty provides the code to integrate GHC with [TEAM Engine](https://portal.opengeospatial.org/public_ogc/compliance/stats/?output=html&units=yearly) to provide a more robust solution when testing services or data in the web.

 See also the [full GHC documentation](http://docs.geohealthcheck.org/).

 Easiest is [to run GHC using Docker](https://github.com/geopython/GeoHealthCheck/blob/master/docker/README.md).